 And here we are today.

-Three long-stemmed roses from the husband are on top of my desk as I write this, and the twins are playing, screaming, and making a ruckus around the house.
-Looking back at the past Septembers, I can only laugh at all the silliness, thankful for the long-winding road that brought us to this day.
+Three long-stemmed roses from the husband are on top of my desk as I type this, and the twins are playing, screaming, and making a ruckus around the house.
+Looking back at the past Septembers, I can only laugh at all the crazies, thankful for the long-winding road that brought us to this day.

 The point of this backtracking exercise is to acknowledge and appreciate how far the Lord has brought us.
 You said you read this blog from cover-to-cover (or page-to-page), and based on these pages it might look like we had it easy.
 But there were long days, months, and years in between the dates I mentioned above.

 In between these stories were long periods of uncertainty.
 Nights when we felt like giving up (and nights when we actually gave up.)
 Prayers that weren’t answered the way we expected.
-Days when it felt like God didn’t care.
-Times when we were so sure we would never get back together ever.
+Days when it felt like God wasn’t listening.
+Months where we were so sure we would never get back together ever.

 We messed up, many times.
 We were impatient.
 We struggled to do things our own way.
-We had too many missteps and God had to pull us, break us, tear us, hurt us.. so that He could keep us back on the path we’re supposed to be.
+We had too many missteps and God had to pull us, break us, tear us, maybe all for the purpose of bringing us back to the path we’re supposed to be.

 I pray that you find the courage to make better choices than we did.
 God knows the desires of your heart, He knows what He’s doing, and someday, you’ll see why you have to shed a few tears right now too.